 Polynomial arithmetic vectorization.
-The same approach we utilized for optimizing the NTT can be applied to implement the polynomial arithmetic operations of NewHope1024 and NewHope512.
+The same approach we utilized for optimizing the NTT can be applied to implement the polynomial arithmetic operations of NEWHOPE1024 and NEWHOPE512.
 However, in order to perform coefficients multiplication and pointwise multiplication via vectorization, both 128-bit registers and respective SIMD instructions are required in order to avoid overflows.
 Since our target architecture lacks both components we have only addressed the vectorization of the coefficient addition whose overflow can be controlled.
-Further, in order to reduce the impact of our strategy, we reused the coefficient storage method describe in the prior subsection.
-In this respect, we can perform two coefficient additions using a single addition instruction after an NTT has been performed.
+Further, in order to reduce the impact of our strategy, we reused the coefficient additions using a single addition instruction after an NTT has been performed.

 Keccak.
-The XOF SHAKE used in NewHope relies on the Keccak-f[1600] permutation [27].
+The XOF SHAKE used in NEWHOPE relies on the Keccak-f[1600] permutation [26].
 Since the main operations against internal state of 5x5 are performed on 64-bit words, MIPS64 is ideal for doing the permutation directly on 64-bit registers.
-Besides, loading words into the state is also done using 64-bit words https://www.imgtec.com/mips/architectures/mips64/ and cycle reduction is achieved by (1) maintaining the 25 64-bit words of the state in registers exploiting the large amount of registers available in the MIPS64 architecture during the $\rho$ and $\chi$ layers and (2) reducing memory access in the computation of the $\rho$ layer by storing the input values directly from the $\theta$ layer.
+Besides, loading words into the state is also done using 64-bit words and cycle reduction is achieved by (1) maintaining the 25 64-bit words of the state in registers exploiting the large amount of registers available in the MIPS64 architecture during the $\rho$ and $\chi$ layers and (2) reducing memory access in the computation of the $\rho$ layer by storing the input values directly from the $\theta$ layer.